-Given the increasing risk and continued low returns from short-term unsecured bank investments, the Authority aims to further invest in more secure asset classes during 2016/17.
+Given the increasing risk and falling returns from short-term unsecured bank investments, the Authority aims to continue to invest in more secure asset classes during 2017/18.
 This is especially the case for the estimated £12m that is available for longer-term investment.
-The Authority's surplus cash is currently invested in; short-term unsecured bank or building society deposits and money market funds and short and long term with other Local Authorities.
-This strategy represents a continuation of the strategies adopted in 2014/15 and 2015/16.
+The Authority's surplus cash is currently invested in; short-term unsecured bank or building society deposits, money market funds and short and long term investments with other Local Authorities.
+This strategy represents a continuation of the strategies adopted since 2014/15.